Are you using e-services yet?Our user friendly online Council Tax, Benefit and Business Rates portal is the easiest way to:

 Apprentice Reduction - From 1 April 2021, the council tax payer will be eligible for a 25% Council Tax Apprentice Reduction if the only other adult resident at the property is an apprentice earning more than £195.01 gross but less than £300 per week gross.

-You can confirm your current Single Person's Discount (SPD) details online.
+You can confirm your current Single Resident's Discount (SRD) details online.
 To access your form, you will need to enter your unique PIN, which can be found on the letter we sent you.

 We continue to review discounts to help identify fraudulent claims.

-For more information or questions, view our SPD frequently asked questions (FAQs).
+For more information or questions, view our SRD frequently asked questions (FAQs).